BlockchainBrain/docs/masternodes/masternodes_basic/vpsandhotwallet.rst

 .. _identifyvps_vpsandhotwallet:

-1. Identify a VPS provider and order a Linux Ubuntu 16.04 server.
+1. Identify a VPS provider and order a Linux Ubuntu 16.04 or 18.04 x64 server.
 It's important not to run the VPS at home because of the risk of network instability that could cause loss of connectivity to the server.
 A VPS that meets the following requirements should cost around $5 per month.

 	**Recommended VPS Providers:**
 +---------------------------------------------------------+